 , int expiryYear

-, and boolean isFraud
+, boolean isFraud,

-is currently always set to false, and expiryYear
+is always set to false, and expiryYear

 is the full four-digit year.